 Graduate Course Requirements

-SLP master’s degrees require 2-3 years of full-time study and the completion of 48-60 credits.
+SLP master’s degrees require two-three years of full-time study and the completion of 48-60 credits.

 Just some of the core coursework you can expect to complete includes: